 This “buttoning” metaphor will remind you to drop your lower ribs if you notice that they thrust forward.
 I describe and demo this concept in my recent interview with the fabulous Ms. Jenny Burrell of Burrell Education… You can watch the entire 30-minute interview below, or just fast-forward to around 18:40 to hear me talk about zipping up (and then buttoning) the mom jeans way.

 Moral of the story: Take a look at how you carry your pelvis and your ribs when you’re standing, sitting, walking, and “zipping.”
-You can even check when lying down, as described in this great video by Boomerang Pilates.
+You can even check when lying down.
 Is your pelvis in neutral alignment (with the ASIS points in line with the pubic symphysis, and the lumbar spine retaining its natural gentle curve)?
 I hope your tailbone isn’t tucked under!
 Is your ribcage in neutral alignment, or is it thrusting forward?
 (If it’s thrusting, fix it!)

 As I’m learning more and more, alignment of those body parts has a significant effect on how the well the abs can do their jobs, which are *important jobs* to say the least… Maintaining core stability and control, keeping your abdominal contents pulled in, and flexing, twisting, and bending your spine.
 Not to mention, your abs are intimately connected to the health, strength, activity, and integrity of your PELVIC FLOOR.
 Huge stuff.